klumw/gqmqtt/README.md

 Since most home automation systems support the MQTT protocol, sensor integration should be straightforward.

 The bridge software can be compiled for Windows and Linux.
 See also the installation section for [Raspberry PI](https://www.raspberrypi.org/) 3 and 4.
-You can also download a ready to use executable for Raspberry PI OS from [here](https://github.com/klumw/gqmqtt/releases).
+You can also download a ready to use [executable for Raspberry PI OS](https://github.com/klumw/gqmqtt/releases).

 For compiling the software the installation of the latest version of the [GO](golang.org) programming language is necessary.